 - Re-association and stereotype replacement.
 "An individual recognizes that he or she is responding to a situation or person in a stereotypical fashion, then considers the reasons and actively replaces this biased response with an unbiased one.
 Another way to use this strategy is to reframe negative associations such as, 'Black students are loud and disruptive.'
 A reframe would be: 'African American students are enthusiastic and energetic.'"

 - Refuting and counter-stereotypic imagining.
-"Once a person recognizes they've stereotyped a student of color, they think of examples that prove the stereotype to be inaccurate."
+"Once someone recognizes they've stereotyped a person of color, they think of examples that prove the stereotype to be inaccurate."

 - Perspective-taking. "[This] involves stepping into the shoes of a stereotyped person.
 What does it feel like to have your intelligence automatically questioned, or to be trailed by detectives each time you walk into a store?
 Perspective-taking can be very useful in assessing the emotional impact on individuals who are constantly being stereotyped in negative ways.
 It is also a way to check one's self if you begin to judge a person of color for reacting a particular way in a stressful situation."

 - Increasing opportunities for positive contact.
 "Actively seek out situations where one is likely to be exposed to positive examples of African Americans, [Latinx individuals], or other people of color.
 This can involve either being in a very diverse social setting such as going to a farmer's market in a more diverse part of town or seeking out personal contact through shared group activities with a diverse community."

 If you're looking for something more hands-on, here are a few online tools to help you uncover your implicit biases and work toward meaningful, long-lasting change.

 Created by Harvard University's Project Implicit, the Implicit Association Test (IAT) is designed to measure the strength of your associations between concepts and stereotypes.
 There are IATs that test you on biases related to weight, gender, disability, race, sexuality, age, and more.